xiki808/skill-homeassistant/README.md

 based off the original code from https://github.com/BongoEADGC6/mycroft-home-assistant, spun off my own version since they seem to be inactive.

+# Updates
+Now confirmed working for 18.2.6 beta.
+Make sure you have your home assistant settings filled out on home.mycroft.ai.
+I'm working on updating the code to also work for when you update the values from the site should be done in a few days.

 This is a skill to add [Home Assistant](https://home-assistant.io) support to [Mycroft](https://mycroft.ai).
 Currently is supports turning on and off several entity types (`light`, `switch`, `scene`, `groups` and `input_boolean`).